 Jon is inspired by:

-I am basically a student of all sciences but my primary interests are in technology, aerospace, aviation, physics, and mechanics.
-I have a great curiosity and interest in personal aviation and I like to conceptualize and develop new ideas to perhaps make a difference in our world.
+I am an aerospace Designer and I have worked on numerous prestigious projects including the "Space Shuttle", the "AIM-9 Sidewinder" Air-To-Air Missile. the "AGM-86B" Cruise Missile, the "Trident" ICBM to name a few.
+I am an innovator with primary interests in technology, aerospace, aviation, physics, and mechanics.
+I have a great interest in aviation and I pursue new concepts and ideas to advance personal flight.
 I firmly believe that "Whatever can be imagined, can be achieved".

 Software used for this entry: